Create a VPC Peering Connection to Confluent Cloud on Google Cloud¶

-- A Dedicated Kafka cluster in GCP with VPC Peering enabled.
+- A Dedicated Kafka cluster in Google Cloud with VPC Peering enabled.
 The cluster must be provisioned in its own network and provide a CIDR for Confluent Cloud.
 For more information about how to create a dedicated cluster, see Create a Cluster in Confluent Cloud.

-Navigate to the Cluster Settings page, click the Networking tab, and click Add Peering.
+In the Confluent Cloud Console, go to the Cluster Settings page, click the Networking tab, and then click Add Peering.

-Provide the GCP Project ID, GCP Network Name, optionally select Import Custom Routes for your peering connection, and click Save.
-Your peering connection status will transition from “Pending” to “Inactive” in the Confluent Cloud UI.
+In the Add Peering page, enter the GCP Project ID, GCP Network Name, optionally select Import custom routes for your peering connection, and click Save.

 - GCP Project ID

-This is a unique identifier for your project.
-To find the unique identifier for your project, see the Google Cloud Platform dashboard.
+This is a unique identifier for your Google Cloud project.
+To find the unique identifier for your project, see the Google Cloud Console dashboard.

 - GCP Network Name